What Does Renters Insurance Actually Cover?

 - Proof of coverage protects both parties

 A renters policy benefits you even when it is required by the lease.
+For owners of rental homes or apartment buildings, insurance questions often extend beyond tenant policies and into property-specific coverage such as Missouri multifamily property insurance.

 Common Renters Insurance Myths